 Hi.
 My name is Joshua Stenhouse and I’m an IT engineer with a passion for virtualization, all things disaster recovery, and PowerShell!

 Originally from Todmorden in West Yorkshire, England, I now live in Boston Massachusetts as a grumpy Yorkshireman where everything isn’t as good as home!
-Except for the BBQ of course, you can’t beat RedBones.
+Except for the BBQ, you can’t beat RedBones.

 Today I work for Rubrik as a sales engineer covering Boston, Rhode Island, and Connecticut.
 But my genesis from end-user to vendor started with Zerto back in 2011.